Spotting signs of child sexual abuse

 What is child sexual abuse?

-Child sexual abuse is illegal in the UK and covers a range of sexual activities, including:
+Child sexual abuse covers a range of illegal sexual activities, including:

 - forcing a child to strip or masturbate

 - engaging in any kind of sexual activity in front of a child, including watching pornography

 - taking, downloading, viewing or distributing sexual images of children

 - encouraging a child to perform sexual acts in front of a webcam

 - not taking measures to protect a child from witnessing sexual activity or images